ltriay/proxy/configuration.md

 :mag: To revert replace "hold" with "install".
 :mag: Squid will not been updated anymore.
 Watch for security updates !

-For not bumping (not terminating) SSL connection see https://forum.pfsense.org/index.php?topic=123461.0
+For not terminating SSL connection see [here](https://forum.pfsense.org/index.php?topic=123461.0).

 ### Create certificates
 This is mandatory even if the SSL connections are not terminated.
 In this scenario we will not use the certificate.